 Gypsum has been used in agriculture as a soil amendment for centuries.
 With new technologies entering the fertility market every year, gypsum still has a place, but that “fit” is severely constrained.
-Gypsum tends to be oversold as a soil amendment and/or a water treatment product.
 This blog will discuss agronomic fits for which gypsum has been the traditional recommendation and new technologies that have come to market that deliver better agronomic results.

 Gypsum broadly refers to the compound calcium sulfate.
 There are two forms of calcium sulfate: anhydrite meaning ‘without water’ and dihydrate meaning ‘with two waters’.
 In addition to form, there is also purity or grade which refers to how much calcium sulfate is in the “Gypsum” product with 95% being purer then say a 50% gypsum.
 For the purposes of this discussion, we will use the term gypsum to refer to a high grade dihydrate material.

 For more info on gypsum check out this link.

 There are many reasons to apply calcium to a crop that range from root growth to crop quality.
 The key steps to influence calcium in the crop are calcium availability, calcium application timing, and calcium plant uptake.
 The calcium applied must be present in soil when the crop needs it and must be in a form that the plant can take up, that is plant available.